panoply/syncify/readme.md

 ### Prompts

 Syncify provides a helpful command prompt feature.
-Running `syncify` or `syncify --interactive` will provide you a simple prompt interface.
+Running `syncify` will provide you a simple prompt interface.

 # API Usage